urfave/cli/docs/v3/examples/flags/basics.md

 }
 ```

-This very simple program gives a lot of outputs depending on the value of the flag set.
+This very simple program gives different outputs depending on the value of the flag set.
 ```sh-session
 $ greet
 Hello Nefertiti
 ```
 Note that the Value for the flag is the default value that will be used when the flag
 is not set on the command line.
 Since in the above invocation no flag was specified the
-value of the "lang" flag was default to "english".
-Now lets change the language
+value of the "lang" flag defaulted to "english".
+Now let's change the language

 ```sh-session
 $ greet --lang spanish